wiboticalex/pycyphal/docs/pages/demo.rst

     {"2346":{"timestamp":{"microsecond":1613884104725558},"kelvin":300.480224609375}}
     {"2346":{"timestamp":{"microsecond":1613884105226489},"kelvin":300.7096252441406}}
     {"2346":{"timestamp":{"microsecond":1613884105725577},"kelvin":300.9321594238281}}
     # And so on.
-Notice that the temperature is rising slowly towards the setpoint at 350 K!
+Notice how the temperature is rising slowly towards the setpoint at 350 K!

 As an exercise, try running the same composition over CAN by changing the transport configuration registers at the top of the orc-file.